rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orcestrator-1.7.md

     dataIndexService:
       url: http://sonataflow-platform-data-index-service.sonataflow-infra
 ```

+Replace "sonataflow-infra" with whatever namespace you have previously installed your workflows and sonataflow resources in.

+The plugins that require this configuration are the "backstage-plugin-scaffolder-backend-module-orchestrator-dynamic" and the "backstage-plugin-orchestrator-backend-dynamic".

 4. **Post Install Configurations**
    Configure a network policy to allow traffic only between RHDH, Knative, SonataFlow services, and workflows.